Sep9

 Teaches how Jesus’ glory will not be diminished even by those who have done great things in the past.-(V. 4)

-Teaches instead of listening to all of the anger, hate, fear, and rationalizations.
+Teaches instead of listening to all of the anger, fear, and rationalizations.
 We need to listen to Jesus and His truth.-(V. 5)

 Teaches how God will remove any doubt you might have about who Jesus is.-(V. 5) (God will give you the confirmation your looking for)